The Role of Time in the Creation of Knowledge

 –arXiv.org Artificial Intelligence

-This paper I assume that in humans the creation of knowledge depends on a discrete time, or stage, sequential decision-making process subjected to a stochastic, information transmitting environment.
-For each time-stage, this environment randomly transmits Shannon type information-packets to the decision-maker, who examines each of them for relevancy and then determines his optimal choices.
+ABSTRACT In this paper I assume that in humans the creation of knowledge depends on a discrete time, or stage, sequential decision-making process subjected to a stochastic, information transmitting environment.
+For each time-stage, this environment randomly transmits Shannon type info rmation-packets to the decision-maker, who examines each of them for relevancy and then determines his optimal choices.
 Using this set of relevant information-packets, the decision-maker adapts, over time, to the stochastic nature of his environment, and optimizes the subjective expected rate-of-growth of knowledge.
 The decision-maker's optimal actions, lead to a decision function that involves, over time, his view of the subjective entropy of the environmental process and other important parameters at each time-stage of the process.
-Using this model of human behavior, one could create psychometric experiments using computer simulation and real decision-makers, to play programmed games to measure the resulting human performance.
+Using this model of human behavior, one could create psychometri c experiments using computer simulation and real decision-makers, to play programmed games to measure the resulting human performance.
+KEYWORDS decision-making, dynamic programming, entropy, epistemology, information theory, knowledge, adaptive, event-time based sequential process, subjective probability Scientists seek to understand the experience of our environment.
+Some build hypothetical, mathematical models that reflect our view of reality as they adumbrate the laws of nature, enabling them to conduct experiments leading to the validation of a hypothesis as they reach out for even more truths about nature.

 arXiv.org Artificial Intelligence